How I built Fluxer, a Discord-like chat app

 Second, Cassandra prioritises high write throughput, and Fluxer is built to keep reads low.
 When you send a message, the database does very little: it validates your auth session (a read usually served from cache) and writes the message row.
 Permissions are answered by the Erlang Gateway over RPC, which keeps an in-memory cache of everything needed to compute permissions in a community (called a guild internally), so a permission check is a fast internal call instead of a query.
 Clients mostly read from the database when starting a new session to populate initial state; after that, everything stays in sync through the event dispatching system.

 Finally, Cassandra fits Fluxer's message rows.
 Unfurled links, file attachments, and similar metadata work well as embedded documents.
-Cassandra gives you rich types like sets and maps, along with user-defined types that can be nested, typed, and stored efficiently, so a single document does not need extra table queries or untyped JSON blobs.
+Cassandra gives you rich types like sets and maps, along with user-defined types that can be nested, typed, and stored efficiently, so a single document doesn't need extra table queries or untyped JSON blobs.

 You mentioned Postgres for self-hosted instances?